-Cohen gives three arguments that I labelled the perverse incentives argument, the argument from the general conception of responsibility, and the fairness argument.
+Cohen gives three arguments.
+Here is what I call them: (i) the perverse incentives argument, (ii) the argument from the general conception of responsibility, and (iii) the fairness argument.

-Simon and Zane introduced the perverse incentives argument.
-The idea is that if Singer’s principle were true, each of us would know that the others are bound to do all they can to alleviate famine and poverty.
+The idea of the perverse incentives argument is that if Singer’s principle were true, each of us would know that the others are bound to do all they can to alleviate famine and poverty.
 Given that, I might slack off myself because I would know that someone else would make up for my failure to act and no one would suffer as a result.
 So a very demanding moral principle perversely encourages inaction.

 The argument from fairness is similar to the one about responsibility.
 It maintains that it’s unfair to hold people responsible for doing more than their share.
 That seems right, but, at the same time, we sometimes do that.
 That’s the lesson of the two kids in the fountain.
 If I run away without saving my kid, you have to do more than your share.
 That’s unfair, but you can’t really refuse.

-Cohen agrees.
-He thinks we should not stick to what he calls the “clear cut” rule that you are only responsible for doing your share.
+Cohen thinks we should not stick to what he calls the “clear cut” rule that you are only responsible for doing your share.
 His point is that we should start with our shares and allow responsibilities to ratchet up from there.
 That is very different from Singer’s position that we should start with the responsibility to do whatever it costs to prevent suffering and death, even if that means spending ourselves into poverty.
-But, as Zoë pointed out, once you concede that some departures from the clear cut rule are justified, it’s hard to see where you stop short of Singer’s position.

-We only discussed the third section of Cohen’s essay (pp. 72-81).
+We will only discuss the third section of Cohen’s essay: pages 72-81.
 The previous sections run through arguments very much like those that Singer made.
-They’re worth reading, but we did not discuss them.
+They’re worth reading, but we will not discuss them.